Prakash Karat: Personal life

 He is married to activist-politician Brinda Karat.
 They got married on 7 November 1975.
-The couple has no children, according to their own wish.
+The couple has no children.

 Academic and political writings

-He is considered to possess a deep understanding of Marxist philosophy, which enables him to provide insightful theoretical analyses of political developments.
-Despite his busy schedule of organizational activities, he have managed to author numerous well-received studies and articles in various newspapers and journals.
+He has authored studies and articles on political developments, which have been published in several newspapers and journals.

-His research on agrarian relations in the Malabar region of Kerala has garnered significant attention and discussion within academic circles, demonstrating his expertise in the field.
-His post-graduate thesis, ‘Language and politics in Modern India’, was also notable.
+His research on agrarian relations in the Malabar region of Kerala has garnered attention and discussion within academic circles, including his post-graduate thesis, ‘Language and politics in Modern India’.

 Since 1992, Karat has been on the editorial board of CPI(M)'s academic journal, The Marxist.
-He is also the managing director of Naya Rasta Publishers, the parent company of Leftword Books.
+He is the managing director of Naya Rasta Publishers, the parent company of Leftword Books.
 He is the author of several books.